-Cracks in poured foundations can be repaired by low-pressure injection of an epoxy or polyurethane foam material.
-For the repair of cracks in concrete floors, there are certain epoxy and polyurea materials, suitable for such repairs of slabs.
-Almost every basement I've seen has at least some cracks in the floors and walls.
+Cracks in poured foundations can be repaired by injecting a low-pressure epoxy or polyurethane foam material.
+For repairing cracks in concrete floors, there are certain epoxy and polyurea materials that are suitable for such slab repairs.
+Almost every basement I've seen has some cracks in the walls and floors.
 Most of the time, these cracks are small and stable, and only need to be filled in to prevent water and radon gas infiltration.

-Occasionally, cracks in the basement are bad news because they are caused by a slowly changing and failing base, but that is not a common situation.
+Occasionally, cracks in the basement can be a sign of a slowly changing and failing base, but this is not a common situation.
 So how do you know if a crack in the basement is serious or insignificant?
-And, more importantly, what exactly should be done when you find cracks in the basement, especially when you have plans to finish the space?
+And, more importantly, what should be done when you find cracks in the basement, especially when you have plans to finish the space?
 More than just an injection is what I want to explain here.
-Cracks wider than the hairline can be filled with polyurethane, silicone or latex putty for concrete.
+Cracks wider than a hairline can be filled with polyurethane, silicone or latex putty for concrete.
 Use a caulking gun to force the putty into the crack along its entire length.

 This type of putty is effective because it fills the entire space of the crack and allows expansion and contraction of the foundation during extreme weather changes.
-Apply it again if it contracts inside the crack and does not fill the entire depth of the crack.
-Small cracks in the basement floor are usually the result of shrinkage as the concrete dries, which separates the concrete.
+If it contracts inside the crack and does not fill the entire depth of the crack, apply it again.
+Small cracks in the basement floor are usually caused by shrinkage as the concrete dries, which separates the concrete.
 Repairing a foundation crack in this width range is a simple DIY project that involves filling the crack with concrete compatible putty, such as GE's Silicone Putty II for Concrete and Masonry (available on Amazon).

 Take a look at CONCRETE SHRINKAGE CRACKS to convince yourself that this is just that and not a slab settlement.
 This cracking pattern could be due to iron sulfide pyrrhotite cracking damage from inclusions in the original concrete when mixed and laid.
-Like fine cracks, these cracks that are slightly wider are probably the result of shrinkage and are not a sign of a serious problem at the base.
-An advantage of polyurea or polyurethane used as a crack sealant is that the flexibility of the material will adapt to slight seasonal or temperature-related movement that could otherwise cause new cracks in an epoxy-repaired structure or the reopening of cracks repaired in a mortar repaired crack or mortar.
+Like fine cracks, these slightly wider cracks are probably caused by shrinkage and are not an indication of a serious problem at the base.
+An advantage of using polyurea or polyurethane as a crack sealant is that its flexibility will adapt to slight seasonal or temperature-related movement that could otherwise cause new cracks in an epoxy-repaired structure or reopening of cracks repaired with mortar repair or mortar concrete.

-The first step is to seal the surface of the crack and hold the injection ports approximately every 18th along the length using a two-part epoxy resin. .
+The first step is to seal the surface of the crack and hold injection ports approximately every 18th along its length using two-part epoxy resin.